Henry Eugene Hodges: Early life

 Henry Eugene Hodges was born on August 16, 1966, in Florida.
 According to media and court sources, Hodges's father, who was a truck driver, was married to another woman; Hodges's parents would maintain an 18-year long extramarital relationship with each other.
 Despite this, Hodges's mother alone took care of Hodges and her four other sons, and received little support from the two fathers of her five sons.
 Hodges's father was also abusive towards his mother.

 At the age of 12, Hodges was raped by a stranger, which reportedly traumatized him.
 At around the same age, Hodges began to hang out with older boys, engage in delinquent activities, sniff glue and gasoline, play truant and run away from home.
-Hodges also began a sexual relationship with his younger brother and also attempted to do the same thing with his female cousin.
+Hodges began a sexual relationship with his younger brother and also attempted to do the same thing with his female cousin.

-At the age of 17, Hodges was convicted of kidnapping and robbery in 1984, and he was released in 1988 after serving four years in prison.
-He started to work part time as a printer and construction worker, but at the same time, he also became a male prostitute to make ends meet, and offered sexual services to homosexual clients.
+In 1984 and at the age of 17, Hodges was convicted of kidnapping and robbery and sentenced to four years imprisonment.
+Upon his release in 1988, he started to work part time as a printer and construction worker, but at the same time, he also became a male prostitute to make ends meet, and offered sexual services to homosexual clients.
 Hodges also frequented numerous local gay bars in Midtown, Tennessee, where he was often seen offering his services.
 However, Hodges was known for his violent behavior and often, many local gay bars took to warn prospective lovers to be wary of and avoid him.